 Health and wellbeing though universal WASH services

-This community of practice is a group of researchers from the environmental, engineering, and social sciences who are tackling the challenges of Water, Sanitation and Hygiene (WASH) in a rapidly changing global climate.
+This community of practice is a group of researchers from the environmental, engineering and social sciences who are tackling the challenges of water, sanitation and hygiene (WASH) in a rapidly changing global climate.

 The big challenges that we are addressing are:

-- Improving rural water supply, focussing on water security and seasonal impacts of supply.
+• Improving rural water supply, focusing on water security and seasonal impacts of supply.
 Many rural communities in semi-arid areas experience highly seasonal rainfall which is mostly lost as run-off.
 As the dry season progresses, their water sources dry up and communities have to travel further to collect water which often has poor quality.
 By retaining water and encouraging aquifer recharge, water sources can remain sustainable throughout the dry season.
 We are seeking to understand the water balance and quality implications of these systems.

 We work with project partners to ensure that our projects are relevant and useful for those working on the ground.
 We partner with industry, other academic institutions, and local and international NGOs to co-design projects, implement research and deliver results.
 We strive to ensure all stakeholders are involved in research projects from start to finish.
 Working with project partners encourages cross-disciplinary learning for all parties involved and promotes diversity within our research and practice.